 It’s the middle of October 2018, and it’s the time of year when it looks as though all the procurement departments for the major stores have collectively developed an identity crisis.
 None of them seem to be entirely sure where their focus should be.
 Promotional emails for Thanksgiving and Black Friday are starting to drop in everybody’s inbox.
 Some stores are full of Halloween stuff.

 Here in the UK, it is Bonfire Night on 5 November, so there are fireworks for sale in the grocery stores, wedged in between the tomatoes and the shampoo.
 Some shops have given up on the whole of October and November altogether and gone straight on through to Christmas.
 I think it’s slightly incongruous to be putting up Christmas lights up on the streets outside of the stores, with windows full of pumpkins and spooky masks right underneath.
 What on earth are you going to find in the ‘Seasonal’ aisle?

 I like to keep things simple.
 One thing at a time.
 It’s October, so it’s time for a Halloween post.
-In previous years I’ve done Spooky Origami Hands, and a Jack o’ Lantern.
+In previous years I’ve done Spooky Origami Hands, an Origami skeleton, and a Jack o’ Lantern.
 This year, it’s an origami Witch.

 About the Origami Witch